The safety, security and well-being of our students is paramount

 - Access to the buildings is restricted to staff and students only

-- Students returning from overseas are asked to provide proof of a negative PCR test
+- Students returning from overseas are asked to provide proof of a negative RAT test

 Access on and off the premises is carefully monitored and controlled.
 The grounds are enclosed with a high wall, and a self-closing pedestrian gate.
 Children are only allowed to go home with those authorised to collect them, notified on the signed Consent Form completed during the application process.